simonebraga/software_engineering_project_2020/RASD/RASD.md

 house.
 He told the problem to some police agents in the past but nothing happened.
 He wants to report these violations again but he doesn't know how.
 Fortunately Barney, a public employee, suggests him to download and use the new app Safestreets for reporting violations.
-After signing up with his cf he can finally report the the violation.
+After signing up identifying himself as an user and inserting the email and password he can finally report the the violation.
 Mosby just need to activate the gps and the internet connection and take a picture of the violation.He selects the type of violation from a predefined list.
 After that he is asked to confirm the plate of the violating vehicle.
 He finally waits for the outcome of his violation report.